Rock City waterfall in Chattanooga, TN

 Lover’s Leap

-This beautiful rock which juts out from the mountain in an interesting picture-perfect formation has an interesting legend behind it.
+This beautiful rock which juts out from the mountain in a beautiful spot that also has an interesting legend behind it.
 The name Lover’s Leap is rooted in a Cherokee legend.
 The story revolves around 2 lovers from warring tribes.
 The story goes that Sautee was thrown over the ledge and his lover, Nacoochee, was so upset that she jumped off the rock.
-The views from this point are absolutely breathtaking.
-In addition to majestic vistas of the surrounding mountains, you will also enjoy a prime view of High Falls.
-This 100 foot waterfall is man-made, although beautiful nonetheless.
+So breathtaking – this is my favorite spot!

 Fairyland Caverns